|Previous College:||Idaho '96|

 With lots of ties regionally, Josh Fetter enters his fourth season as coach of Eastern’s linebackers.
 He also coordinates Eastern’s summer camps program.

-The linebackers he coached in 2012 included All-American Ronnie Hamlin, who earned first team All-Big Sky honors.
+Fetter’s linebacker corp in 2012 also included Hamlin, who was an All-American and earned first team All-Big Sky honors.
 Also on the unit was second team All-Big Sky selection Zach Johnson, who finished with 324 tackles in his career to rank fifth all-time at Eastern.
 Fetter also coached Johnson in 2011 when he missed most of the season with a chronic knee injury, but Johnson was granted a sixth year by the NCAA and returned in 2012.
 Tyler Washburn and Grant Williams also received honorable mention All-Big Sky honors, giving EWU a league-leading four on the squad in 2012.

 Previous coaching stops for Fetter, a former University of Idaho team captain and 1996 graduate, have included Central Washington, Idaho State and Portland State.
 While at Central, he coached alongside several current Eagle coaches, including Eastern head coach Beau Baldwin.
 At ISU, he coached with fellow Eastern assistant Brian Strandley and former Eagle assistant and Idaho State head coach John Zamberlin.